Oh wow. Kiwi experience. Where do I even begin?

 - Download the FREE Kiwi Experience app to access information, must do’s, free activities and more.
 Basically… get the most of of your experience!

 - As soon as you know when you want to travel to the next destination, book your seat on the bus!
 During peak times, buses get filled up and if there’s no seats, there’s no seats.
 Should you plan to move on last minute, you will have to hope for a cancellation or take the next available bus.

 - Check hostels online for prices, sometimes you can get cheaper than what Kiwi offers.

-- Be flexible with your itinerary so that you can change buses / stick with your friends / wait around if an activity is called off due to weather.
-For example the Tongariro Crossing was number one on my NZ bucket list last year and I knew it was weather dependant so I left 5 days for it (it’s a day hike) and it was only on the 5th day it re-opened.
-Had I not left that time, i would have missed out!
-New Zealand is a once in a lifetime opportunity for most, make sure you note your bucket list activities!
+- Be flexible with your itinerary so that you can change buses, stick with your friends and/or wait around if an activity is called off due to weather.
+For example the Tongariro Crossing was number one on my NZ bucket list last year and I knew it was weather dependent, so I left 5 days for it (it’s a day hike) and it was only on the 5th day it re-opened.
+Had I not left that time, I would have missed out!
+New Zealand is a once in a lifetime opportunity for most, make sure you prioritise your bucket list activities!

 - Grab a food bag in the supermarket (or bring one from home) to transport your groceries in

-- Buy alcohol in Pak N Save (if youre on backpacker budgets!)
+- Buy alcohol in Pak N Save (if you’re on a backpacker budget!)